SPCUNY Faculty Fellows Application and FAQ

 How do I apply?

 Required application materials will all be submitted via the application form, and include a project proposal and a sample of your work, either from your proposed project or past work relevant to this project.
-You can access a preview of the full set of application questions as a PDF by clicking here.
-Application deadline: June 30, 2024.
+Application deadline: June 30, 2025.